Skip to main content

 What to do next: Tap Upload to Verifactu when ready.

-The invoice upload is automatically rejected / not registered by Tax Authority, so you can safely create a new invoice
+• The invoice is rejected / not registered by Tax Authority

 What to do next: Create a new invoice with corrected details (the original can’t be “fixed”).